vMohammad24/framr/README.md

 framr is an open-source wayland (wlroots) screenshotting tool with a focus on simplicity and ease of use.
 It allows users to quickly capture their screen and share the image anywhere using any uploader they'd like.

 > [!NOTE]
-> framr currently only supports wlroots-based compositors (e.g, sway, hyprland, river, etc) and is not compatible with X11 or non-wlroots compositors (KDE, Gnome).
-It is also currently in early development and may have some bugs or missing features.
+> framr currently only supports wlroots-based compositors (e.g, sway, hyprland, river, etc) and KDE (Wayland) and is not compatible with X11 or other compositors (Gnome).
+It is also currently in early development and may have some bugs or missing features (open an issue if you find any).

 ## Features
 - Simple and intuitive interface